jcetina/tf_azure_poc/README.md

    1. Select "API-driven workflow"
    1. Give your workspace a useful name (again, "github_\<repo\>" works here).
    1. Copy the Terraform code block which appears and save it for later as well.
-   1. Go to "Settings" for your new workspace, and change execution mode to "Local".
+   1. Go to "Settings->General" for your new workspace, and change execution mode to "Local".
 Click "Save settings" when complete.

 ## Part 2: Create Repo and configure for Terraform
 Overview: You will create a github repo and configure it to connect to terraform cloud.